noskovvkirill/mirror_feed/README.md

 - [ ] Multiple Themes
 - [ ] Image Full Screen
 - [ ] Highlighting (add into existing context menu? is it possible to augment it without an extension?
 Seems like it is https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Context_menu_items).
 Highlights list.
-- [ ] Static Rendering for the articles.
-Parse text server-side.
+- [ ] Static Rendering for the publications.
 Include oembeds
+- [ ] Available publications browse
+- [ ] Display to which spaces the publication belongs to
 - [ ] Optimize CSS, Add frequentyle used snippets to Stitches, remove inline styling
 - [ ] Actions History (Ctrl+Z, Cmd+Z), Keyboard navigation and Article previews on spacebar
 - [ ] Replace Recoil with Zustand for simplicity
 - [ ] Keyboard navigation (spacebar preview, enter to open, cmd+x to close (?))
 - [ ] Public curated Lists (not sure where to store..
 Textille?
 I like the way Ceramic works though, but authentication is a real mess)
 - [ ] Full version of Embeded crypto blocks (Editions and etc.).
-Optimize parsing (prbbly move server side)
 - [ ] Speech Synthesis Native Browser API for the audio.
 Simple Audio player (?)
-- [ ] Move the app from Vercel to Sleek (?) compare the speed and experience first)
+- [ ] Move the app from Vercel to Sleek (?) (compare the speed and experience first)
 - [ ] Subscribtions & notifications //centralized, using supabase for indexing together with CRON jobs.
 Hopefully, once the-graph provides an Arweave support the app can use it instead (?)
 - [ ] Proper handle of multiple columns to create a book like text handling (native css columns are useless, because they can be really tall and unreadable) (not sure it's needed at this stage since most of the posts aren't that long)
 - [ ] Search through articles (when thegraph + arweave is available?)